arangodb/docs/3.10/indexing-persistent.md

 });
 ```

-You can not create multiple persistent indexes with the same `fields` attributes
+You cannot create multiple persistent indexes with the same `fields` attributes
 and uniqueness option but different `cacheEnabled` settings.
 That means the
 value of `cacheEnabled` is not considered by calls to `ensureIndex()` when
 checking if an index is already present or needs to be created.

 The in-memory cache for an index will be initially empty, even if the index
 contains data.
 The cache will be populated lazily upon querying data from the
 index when using equality lookups for all index attributes.
-Cache entries get invalidated when modifying data in the underlying collection.
+Cache entries get
+invalidated when modifying data in the underlying collection.
 Only the affected
 index entries will get invalidated.

 As the cache is hash-based and unsorted, it cannot be used for full or partial